A Brief History of the School 1860 - 1880

 William Hills, an Eastling grocer, didn't much enjoy Jubilee year either.
 He was prosecuted for having a set of scales which weighed 6 drams against the purchaser; for having an unstamped half gallon measure and for further scales which were not in order.
 But he was in good company, for there were around 60 similar prosecutions in the Faversham and Sittingbourne area, many involving prominent traders.

-Building the school"Eastling, a hamlet of delight in the high country of the North Downs, every year at the beginning of May the shingled spire of the church stands like a ship's mast, rising from a sea of foam.
+"Eastling, a hamlet of delight in the high country of the North Downs, every year at the beginning of May the shingled spire of the church stands like a ship's mast, rising from a sea of foam.
 All around are cherry trees".

 That's how Arthur Mee saw Eastling in 1936, and old pupils of Eastling School remember it thus, even further back into the 1890's.